 Do feel free to leave in the comments section your thoughts on masculine – feminine polarity and unity.

-Thanks for reading and watching.
+Thanks for reading.
 I’ll be back with more mystical convo soon.
 In the meantime, wishing you all peace and wellbeing.